crcx/parable/README.md

 *Legend* is a full screen terminal based interface.

-*Pre* is the basic command line scripting environment.

-*Allegory* combines the features of *Listener* and *Pre*, while extending the core language with I/O functions, further system integration, and and the ability to save and restore snapshots.
+*Allegory* provides an interactive interpreter and support for command line scripts.
+It also  extends the core language with I/O functions, further system integration, and and the ability to save and restore snapshots.

 *Punga* is a CGI based interface.